← Back to projects

 AI / Compliance Automation / GovTechJan 2025

-An AI-powered platform that automates major parts of the FedRAMP documentation and evidence workflow, including control-to-service mapping, evidence narrative generation, AWS CLI evidence commands, appendix planning, and inventory reporting.
+An AI platform that handles the grinding parts of FedRAMP documentation and evidence work.
+Control mapping, evidence narratives, AWS CLI evidence commands, appendix planning, inventory reports.
+The stuff that used to take weeks.

 Problem

-FedRAMP authorization requires hundreds of control mappings, evidence narratives, inventory artifacts, and audit-ready outputs.
-Producing these manually is slow, inconsistent, and expensive.
+FedRAMP authorization needs hundreds of control mappings, evidence narratives, inventory artifacts, and audit ready outputs.
+Doing that by hand is slow, inconsistent, and expensive.

 Solution

-Built a multi-pipeline platform that uses LLMs, retrieval, prompt libraries, and structured validation to generate grounded compliance outputs at scale.
-The platform connects source documents, vector search, control metadata, and reusable workflows into a repeatable system.
+Built a platform that runs multiple pipelines over LLMs, retrieval, prompt libraries, and structured validation.
+It connects source documents, vector search, control metadata, and reusable workflows into one repeatable system, and it generates grounded compliance output at real volume.

 Impact

-• Reduced manual compliance authoring and evidence-prep effort from days or weeks to repeatable batch workflows
+• Cut manual compliance authoring and evidence prep from days or weeks down to batch jobs you rerun on demand

-• Automated generation for hundreds of NIST 800-53 control parts
+• Generates output for hundreds of NIST 800-53 control parts automatically

-• Created reusable outputs that feed multiple downstream compliance documents and audit workflows
+• Produces reusable outputs that feed other compliance docs and audit workflows downstream

 Architecture

-1. 01Google Drive documents are ingested into vector/file-search workflows
+1. 01Google Drive documents feed into vector and file-search workflows

-2. 02Component mapping pipeline identifies which services implement each control
+2. 02The component mapping pipeline identifies which services implement each control

 3. 03Downstream generators produce evidence narratives and AWS CLI command sets

-4. 04Supporting inventory and appendix workflows produce submission-ready artifacts
+4. 04Inventory and appendix workflows produce artifacts ready for submission

-5. 05Shared prompt libraries, app bootstrap, and RAG services support the full platform
+5. 05Shared prompt libraries, app bootstrap, and RAG services sit underneath the whole platform

 Capabilities